tksarah/forCommunityCouncil/AgentProgram/README.md

 ### Notes

+1. Summary
-* Please write **a brief summary** at the beginning of the report.
+Please write **a brief summary** at the beginning of the report.
 It is preferable for the summary to include the following points.

-  - Activity Period (e.g., a 3 month period from [start date] to [end date])
+* Activity Period (e.g., a 3 month period from [start date] to [end date])
-  - Primary Activity Categories (e.g., SM or CC)
+* Primary Activity Categories (e.g., SM or CC)
-  - Noteworthy Activities Independent of Categories
+* Noteworthy Activities Independent of Categories

+2. Profile
-* Please provide your profile information:
+Please provide your profile information.

-  - Agent Type (General Agent or Technical Agent)
+* Agent Type (General Agent or Technical Agent)
-  - Agent Name
+* Agent Name
-  - Email Address
+* Email Address
-  - Names of Social Media Platforms Used for Activities
+* Names of Social Media Platforms Used for Activities
-  - Activity Region
+* Activity Region
-  - List of Social Media Platforms Where You Are Active (e.g., X, YouTube, Medium, Facebook, etc.)
+* List of Social Media Platforms Where You Are Active (e.g., X, YouTube, Medium, Facebook, etc.)